ddysher/ml-notes/cloud-core/kubernetes/proposals/storage.md

 /data  shared
 ```

-Under the hood, kubelet just mounts using docker ':rshared' option, i.e.
+Under the hood, kubelet just mounts using docker `:rshared` option, i.e.

 ```console
 $ docker run -itd --privileged -v /tmp/path:/data:rshared nginx:1.13
 ```

-Now inside the container, when we do mount under '/data', we'll be able to see the content from
+Now inside the container, when we do mount under `/data`, we'll be able to see the content from
 host, i.e.

 ```console